lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 root.Application.User.Subscribe().Then(e => "do something here");

 Things to know...
+- Listeners may only be registers on root objects.
+There is no support for removing listeners.
-- Event handlers are not registered on properties, they are registered on objects.
+- Event handlers may only be registed on LOS objects and properties of LOS objects.
-- When a listener is attached to an object, that listener is inherited by all branches of that object, unless the listener is explicitly removed from the branch.
+- Listener are inherited by branches unless the listener is explicitly removed from the branch.
 - Subscriptions always deliver events *after* the change has occurred.
 - Subscriptions deliver an event object to listeners that contains important info, like old values and such.

 ### Constructing Hierarchies